Sparse MeZO: Less Parameters for Better Performance in Zeroth-Order LLM Fine-Tuning: Preliminaries

-Additive methods, as an alternative to updating existing parameters, involve incorporating new layers into models, with the fine-tuning process focusing solely on these added layers \cite{houlsby2019parameter,rebuffi2017learning,lin2020exploring,hu2021lora}.
-Traditional techniques in this category, such as adapters \cite{houlsby2019parameter}, implemented layer additions in a sequential manner, which unfortunately led to increased inference latency.
-LoRA \cite{hu2021lora} has been proposed to mitigate this issue, which freezes the weights of the pre-trained model and introduces trainable matrices based on rank decomposition into each layer.
-Then, it can directly integrate the newly learned weights into the main model.
-Following this, IA3 \cite{liu2022few} introduced innovative methods for adding parameters, balancing parameter count with accuracy, while LST \cite{sung2022lst} introduced a highway structure that learns only small, auxiliary channels, aiming to decrease memory demands.
-Despite these advancements, additive methods generally require meticulous design, and many fail to reduce the computational load during the backward pass, as seen in IA3, LoRA, and Adapter approaches.
-Additionally, some of these methods, including Adapter and LST, can incur additional computational overhead in the forward pass, making them less practical for certain applications.
+\textbf{Additive Methods.} Additive methods, as an alternative to updating existing parameters, involve incorporating new layers into models, with the fine-tuning process focusing solely on these added layers \citep{houlsby2019parameter,hu2021lora,lin2020exploring,rebuffi2017learning}.
+Traditional techniques in this category, such as adapters \citep{houlsby2019parameter}, implemented layer additions in a sequential manner, which unfortunately led to increased inference latency.
+LoRA \citep{hu2021lora} has been proposed to mitigate this issue, which freezes the weights of the pre-trained model and introduces trainable matrices based on rank decomposition into each layer.
+IA3 \citep{liu2022few} introduced innovative methods for adding parameters, balancing parameter count with accuracy, while LST \citep{sung2022lst} introduced a highway structure that learns only small, auxiliary channels.